Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 If needed, you can export images from **PureRef** to any folder that you want.
 **Right click -> Save -> Export -> All Images.**

-### Drafting Pipeline
+# Drafting
-Drafting is first step in modeling, artist create models and define their basic shapes and silhouette.
+Drafting is first step in 3d modeling, artist create models and define their basic shapes and silhouette.

 - **Keep it Simple.** Start with simple shapes and gradually add details.
 Avoid adding unnecessary complexity at the beginning.
 This will help you maintain a clean and organized model that is easier to work with.
 - **Maintain Good Topology**.
 Topology refers to the arrangement of vertices, edges, and faces in a 3D model.
 It is important to have clean and efficient topology to ensure smooth deformations and proper shading when rendering.
 Avoid triangles and ngons (faces with more than 4 sides) as much as possible, this is very important for Sculpting and Subdivision modeling.